Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 }

 Now we are actually done with the above.
-We could add some more shapes or fancier merging to make it more interesting.
+We could add more shapes or fancier merging to make it more interesting.

 A Cut and Fold Pattern